 What Is a Good Download and Upload Speed?

-Pretty much every internet service provider (ISP) offers several different plans, each offering different download and upload speeds.
+Nearly every internet service provider (ISP) offers multiple plans, each offering different download and upload speeds.
 If you’re in the market for a new internet service, which one should you pick?
 Do you always pick the fastest you can afford?

 Residential internet speeds have increased rapidly over the last few years, so for many people, top-tier internet plans offer more speed than they could possibly use.
 But what’s a good download and upload speed for you?
 You don’t want to pick a plan that’s faster than what you need, so we’ll break down the details so you can pick the plan that’s right for you.